Non-Cash Employee Award and Other Gifts Guide

 • A sympathy gift may be presented to an employee or member of the employee’s family or household in the event of the death or major illness of the employee or member of the employee’s family or household.

-• A department may provide a door prize, gift card, or other item of tangible personal property to a student or employee as an incentive to participate in a business-related event or activity, such as completing a survey or questionnaire.
+• A department may provide a door prize, gift card, a one-month parking permit, or other item of tangible personal property to a student or employee as an incentive to participate in a business-related event or activity, such as completing a survey or questionnaire.

 • A gift certificate or card may be presented to recognize individual and/or team accomplishments.